 Unlike the ethereal soundscapes of Sigur Rós or the avant-garde electronica of Björk, OMAM firmly sits in the camp of Indie Pop and Folk, specializing in creating catchy, sing-along pop anthems that immediately hook the listener in.

-This is a band that, so far, has felt no compulsion to challenge the listener, nor darken them with long and emotive instrumentals; OMAM are here to create clap-your-hand, jovial tracks, and thus bring some warmth to the often cool and dramatic tones so familiar in the Icelandic music scene.
+This is a band that, so far, has felt no compulsion to challenge the listener, nor darken them with long and emotive instrumentals.
+OMAM are here to create clap-your-hands, jovial tracks, and thus bring some warmth to the often cool and dramatic tones so familiar in the Icelandic music scene.

 - See also: Sigur Rós | 18 Seconds Before Sunrise